Armas0n/chatgpt-headless-telegram-bot/README.md

 ![badge:version](https://img.shields.io/badge/version-1.0.3-brightgreen)
 ![license](https://img.shields.io/badge/license-MIT-green)

 A ChatGPT bot for Telegram based on Node.js.
-Works with Cloudflare protection.
+Works with Cloudflare protection. <br/>
+WARNING: Breaking changes!
+This fork doesn't work with browser env.
+It uses new API that is provided in 4 version of @transitive-bullshit/chatgpt-api

 ## Features